Exhaust Restriction Diagnosis

 - Drying cycles take significantly longer than the estimated time displayed

-These issues are most commonly caused by a clogged lint screen, a kinked or blocked exhaust duct, or years of lint accumulation restricting proper airflow through the venting system.
+These problems are typically caused by a clogged lint screen, a kinked or blocked exhaust duct, or years of lint accumulation that restrict proper airflow through the venting system.

 - Unplug the dryer from the power outlet before starting any repair — never work on a live appliance.